 Tips for buying your own wireless router:

 - Buy a Dual-Band Wireless Router.
-A 2.4ghz power band will let you connect from further away, although at slower speed.
+A 2.4ghz power band will let you connect from further away, although at a slower speed.
 A 5ghz power band will allow faster speeds, but limit the effective range of the wireless connection.
 Having both bands will allow you the greatest flexibility when setting up your connection.

 - Use the Latest Wireless Standard.
 In this case, it’s 802.11AC, which supports gigabit speeds over wireless.